samertm/weather_study/README.md

 ### To analyze data.

  1. This step assumes that forecast data has already been collected for a number of days.
+We are using Numpy to conduct statistical analysis, MatPlotLib to plot, and D3 to display in the browser.

-(Further description is pending.)
+(Description of this part of the project is pending.)

 ---

 ### To collect NOAA forecast data.

  1. NOAA offers data in a number of different forms.
-For a single file of forecasts for a set of 200 major cities, use:
+For a single file of forecasts for a set of 200 major US cities, use:

         In [101]: requests.construct_NOAA_request_200_cities()

-   For forecasts for all the cities used in the OWM request above, use:
+   For forecasts for all the US cities used in the OWM request above, use:

         In [102]: requests.download_NOAA_all_US_points()